allenai/olmoearth_projects/docs/awf.md

 The model is trained to predict land use and land cover type for every pixel within each 16x16 input patches.

-The model achieves 90.4% overall accuracy on the validation set.
+The model (window size: 16x16, patch size: 4) achieves 89.5% overall accuracy on the validation set.
 The table below summarizes our experiments with different window sizes, patch sizes, and input modalities.
 Overall, models using Sentinel-2 only perform better.

 | Window Size | Patch Size | Modalities | Accuracy (%) |
 |--------------|-------------|-------------|---------------|